Portal Hypertension

 Hepatic Venous Pressure Gradient

-- Invasive: Catheter via jugular vein to hepatic vein.
+- Invasive procedure: Catheter via jugular vein to hepatic vein.

-- HVPG = Wedged hepatic venous pressure - Free hepatic venous pressure.
+- HVPG = Wedged hepatic venous pressure minus Free hepatic venous pressure.

-- Used in clinical trials; less in routine practice.
+- Research tool: Used primarily in clinical trials; Baveno VII recommends non-invasive assessment in routine practice.
+[1]

 Management Algorithm